Best Gmail Organization Hacks

 Bonus: Automate Your Gmail Management with Clean Email

 If you've ever wondered how to organize Gmail by sender so you could apply actions to multiple emails from the same person, you've just found the answer.
-With a single click, Clean Email organizes your Gmail inbox using rules and filters to simplify email management, allowing you to remove, archive, move, or label groups of emails instead of selecting them one by one.
+With a single click, Clean Email organizes your Gmail inbox using rules and filters to simplify email management, allowing you to remove, archive, move, or label groups of messages instead of selecting them one by one.

 Conclusion